-The consolidated financial statements include the accounts of The Female Health Company (FHC or the Company) and its wholly owned subsidiaries, Aspen Park Pharmaceuticals, Inc. (APP) and The Female Health Company Limited, and The Female Health Company Limited's wholly owned subsidiaries, The Female Health Company (UK) plc and The Female Health Company (M) SDN.BHD.
+The consolidated financial statements include the accounts of Veru and its wholly owned subsidiaries, Aspen Park Pharmaceuticals, Inc. (APP) and The Female Health Company Limited, and The Female Health Company Limited's wholly owned subsidiaries, The Female Health Company (UK) plc and The Female Health Company (M) SDN.BHD.
 All significant intercompany transactions and accounts have been eliminated in consolidation.
-Prior to the completion of the merger transaction with APP (the APP Merger) (see Note 3, APP Merger Transaction), the Company had been a single product company engaged in the marketing, manufacturing and distributing a consumer health care product, the FC2 female condom (FC2).
-The Female Health Company Limited, is the holding company of The Female Health Company (UK) plc, which is located in a 6,400 sq. ft. leased office facility located in London, England (collectively the U.K. subsidiary).
-The Female Health Company (M) SDN.BHD leases a 45,800 sq. ft. manufacturing facility located in Selangor D.E., Malaysia (the Malaysia subsidiary).
-The Company headquarters is located in Miami, Florida in a 2,600 sq. ft. leased office facility.
+Prior to the completion of the acquisition of APP through the merger of a wholly owned subsidiary of the Company into APP (the APP Merger) (see Note 3, APP Merger Transaction), the Company had been a single product company engaged in marketing, manufacturing and distributing a consumer health care product, the FC2 female condom.
+The Female Health Company Limited, is the holding company of The Female Health Company (UK) plc, which is located in London, England (collectively the U.K. subsidiary).
+The Female Health Company (M) SDN.BHD leases a manufacturing facility located in Selangor D.E., Malaysia (the Malaysia subsidiary).